apache/cordova-docs/www/docs/en/dev/config_ref/index.md

 # The config.xml File

-Many aspects of an app's behavior can be controlled with a global configuration file, `config.xml`.
+config.xml is a global configuratino file that controls many aspects of a cordova application's behavior.
 This platform-agnostic XML file is arranged based on the W3C's [Packaged Web Apps (Widgets)](http://www.w3.org/TR/widgets/) specification, and extended to specify core Cordova API features, plugins, and